Reeveo/household-finances-tracker/Project/schema.md

 - Shared access creates relationships between household members
 - All financial data has user_id as a foreign key to the users table
 - Cascading deletes ensure referential integrity
+- Auth mapping provides the bridge between Supabase Auth and application users

 ## Database Migrations

 Database schema is managed through migrations, which are applied when the application starts up or when schema changes are deployed.
+The application has two migration systems:

+1. **SQL Migrations**: Applied through the `run-migrations.ts` script
+2. **Supabase Auth Migrations**: Applied through the `supabase-migrations.ts` script

 ## Authentication

-Supabase Auth is used for authentication, with a custom auth_mapping table to connect Supabase Auth users with application users.
+The application uses a dual authentication system during the migration period:

+1. **Supabase Auth**: JWT-based authentication is the primary and recommended method
+   - Uses Supabase Auth for user management
+   - Implements JWT token verification
+   - Maps Supabase Auth users to application users via the auth_mapping table

+2. **Legacy Session Auth**: Session-based authentication for backward compatibility
+   - Uses Passport.js with local strategy
+   - Stores sessions in the database
+   - Will be phased out once all users migrate to Supabase Auth

+### User Migration Process

+The application includes a migration script (`migrate-users-to-supabase.ts`) to:
+1. Create Supabase Auth users for existing application users
+2. Create mappings in the auth_mapping table
+3. Send password reset emails to users for setting up their new credentials
+4. Maintain backward compatibility through the dual-auth system

+### Auth Flow

+1. User authenticates with Supabase Auth
+2. JWT token is verified on API requests
+3. Auth mapping middleware maps the Supabase user to an application user
+4. Request proceeds with the mapped user ID
+5. Row Level Security ensures data privacy